Watch the Bears

 Size: 0.5 acres

-Fun fact: This enclosure still features a den which was dug by 2 females bears who were in our care when we first opened, 18 years ago!
+Fun fact: This enclosure still features dens that were dug by 2 females bears in our care when we first opened, 18 years ago!

 Size: 21 acres